 This lentil soup recipe delivers the slow cooked goodness of fork-tender beef and tasty lentils.
 They're simmered in a fragrant broth of red wine, beef stock, and healing aromatics.
-Sooo delicious!
+It's sooo delicious!

 Lentils are a flat, lens shaped legume that has been nourishing us since ancient times.
 In fact, they originated in the Near East and were among our first eight domesticated crops.

 Look at this impressive list of their nutritional benefits:

 Dried lentils are quick and easy to prepare for cooking because they only need sorted and rinsed.
 Even though legumes go through several sifters and quality checks before being packaged, you should still sort through them as small pebbles and other bits of debris are sometimes present.

 One easy way to examine a few lentils at a time is to first pour them into your palm before placing them in your measuring cup.
 To rinse, pour the lentils into a colander or fine mesh strainer and run fresh water over them.
 That’s it - they’re ready to cook!